aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 ~~~
 Figure: Authorization Server Initiated Direct Interaction Grant

-- (A) The native client access the Token Endpoint, as part of performing an Authorization Grant to retrieve a token.
+- (A) The native client requests a token from the Token Endpoint, such as when presenting a refresh token.
-- (B) The Authorization Server determines that additional requirements needs to met before issueing the token, and issues an Authorization Server Challenge, along with an MFA Token ("mfa_token").
+- (B) The Authorization Server determines that additional requirements need to met before issuing the token, and issues an Authorization Server Challenge, along with an MFA Token ("mfa_token").
-- (C Optional) The native client presents the MFA Token ("mfa_token"), supported authentication methods for which it requires a challenge and an authenticator ID to identify the specific authenticator device.
+- (C Optional) The native client presents the MFA Token ("mfa_token") and supported authentication methods for which it requires a challenge.
 - (D Optional) The Authorization Challenge Endpoint responds with the required authentication type ("challenge_type") and additional parameters needed to complete the authentication.
 - (E) The native client interacts with the user to complete the authentications steps (obtain OTP, Out-of-Band code, FIDO interaction, recovery code etc).
-- (F) The native client initiates the Authorization Grant flow using the authentication method and additional parameters received in step (E) to obtain a token from the Token Endpoint.
+- (F) The native client sends the collected information and additional parameters received in step (E) to obtain a token from the Token Endpoint.
 - (G) If the Authorization Server needs to satisfy additional conditions to satisfy an "acr" context, it may issue another Authorization Server Challenge.
 This will result in steps (A) through (F) being repeated.
-Once the Authorization server ensured that all conditions were satisfied, it returns and Access Token to the native client.
+Once the Authorization server ensures that all conditions are satisfied, it returns and Access Token to the client.

-TODO: Add text to explain below, move it earlier in the section/document, or remove it.

-1. The client prompts the user and collects their user identifier (e.g. email address)
-2. The client sends the user identifier to the AS, along with any hint it may have received about the authentication level required
-3. The AS replies with the authentication mechanism required based on the user ID provided (should these be amr values?)
-4. The client requests an authentication challenge from the AS (this is optional - only if the authentication method requires it)
-5. The AS delivers a challenge to the user (e.g. one-time code via email, SMS, or a push notification in an app) (this is optional - only if it is a challenge response type authentiation method).
-6. The client collects the necessary authentication details from the user and sends them back to the AS
-7. The AS decides if additional requirements need to be met, repeating steps 3 through 6 as needed (the AS knows this due to the acr_value sent by the client initially, or from its own requirements)
-8. The AS replies with the token response